storj/storj/docs/blueprints/linux-setup.md

   - Storage directory
 - Generate `config.yaml` file with the user configuration.

-We choose to reuse the storagenode-updater and the updater-updater used in windows.
+We choose to reuse the storagenode-updater and the recovery mechanism used in windows.
 They will be daemonized using systemD.
 The storagenode updater will auto-update.
 A recovery will be triggered if the updated updater service fails to restart.
 We will use debconf to retrieve user data.

 The debian package will NOT contain the storagenode and storagenode-updater binaries.
 They will be downloaded as part of the post-installation script.
 A separate git repository will be created for holding the debian package.